WEB DESIGN YORK

 Identifying the Core Challenges

 When I first met Kirsty at a networking event in York, her passion was clear.
 However, her website was grappling with several issues.
 It was outdated and didn’t convey her business values or personality.
-More importantly, it attracted minimal organic traffic, a serious concern in today’s digital age.
+More importantly, it attracted minimal organic traffic, which is a serious concern in today’s digital age.

 Additionally, Kirsty experienced communication problems with her previous provider, making it difficult to address and resolve these issues.
 She wasn’t proud of her site and hesitated to refer potential clients to it.
 A new direction was evidently necessary.
+This is where I came in.

 Research & Analysis